Arms industry

-The arms industry, also known as the defense (or defence) industry, military industry, or the arms trade, is a global industry which manufactures and sells weapons and other military technology to a variety of customers, including the armed forces of states and civilian individuals and organizations.
+The arms industry, also known as the defense (or defence) industry or military industry is a global industry which manufactures and sells weapons and other military technology to a variety of customers, including the armed forces of states and civilian individuals and organizations.
 Products of the arms industry include weapons, munitions, weapons platforms, communications systems, and other electronics, and related equipment.
 The arms industry also provides defense-related services, such as logistical and operational support.
 As a matter of policy, many governments of industrialized countries maintain or support a network of organizations, facilities, and resources to produce weapons and equipment for their military forces (and sometimes those of other countries).
 This is often referred to as a defense industrial base.
 Entities involved in arms production for military purposes vary widely, and include private sector commercial firms, state-owned enterprises and public sector organizations, and scientific and academic institutions.
 Such entities perform a wide variety of functions, including research and development, engineering, production, and servicing of military material, equipment, and facilities.
 The weapons they produce are often made, maintained, and stored in arsenals.

 In some regions of the world, there is a substantial legal trade in firearms for use by individuals (commonly cited purposes include self-defense and hunting/sporting).
 Illegal small arms trade occurs in many countries and regions affected by political instability.